CEDS-Collaborative-Exchange/Education-to-Workforce-Indicator-Framework/README.md

 ## Setup Guide
 To set up the E-W Indicator Framework report(s) in your local environment, follow the [Setup Guide](https://github.com/CEDS-Collaborative-Exchange/Education-to-Workforce-Indicator-Framework/blob/main/E-W%20Framework%20Indicator%20Report(s)%20Setup%20Guide.docx).
 ## Navigation
 To access the reports for each indicator, navigate to the [Essential Questions](https://github.com/CEDS-Collaborative-Exchange/Education-to-Workforce-Indicator-Framework/tree/main/Essential%20Questions) folder.
 Inside, you'll find dedicated folders for each question, containing a list of indicators.
-These include reports currently in development and currently available reports with direct links.
+Each indicator includes a list of reports in development or currently available with direct links.

 Each indicator folder includes:
 * A downloadable Power BI file (.pbix) to access the report.